jphuuskon/scrape23/README.md

     ```bash
     sudo apt install ffmpeg
     ```
-5. check `scrape23.toml.sample` file for configuration example

-6. Initialize the environment and archives with:
+6. Check the output directories with:

+    scrape23 --initialize --config yourconfigfile.toml
+    ```
+7. If you don't want to download every past episode and instead only begin with episodes that will be release in the future you can do that by  initializing the `yt-dlp` archives:
     ```bash
-    scrape23 --initialize
     scrape23 --initialize-archives --config yourconfigfile.toml
     ```